raidho93/buildrace/modules/blazy/README.txt

   Both layout reflow and lazyloading delay issues are actually taken care of if Aspect ratio is enabled in the first place.

-Adjust, and override it blazy CSS files accordingly.
+Adjust, and override blazy CSS files accordingly.

 ROADMAP/TODO